 Application to the Master of Arts Program in the Department of Communication Studies

-is made through the Office of Graduate Studies.
+is made through the Office of the Graduate School.
 An admission application packet should be obtained online directly from that office

 and returned to the same office upon completion.
 Please go to the WCU Admissions page and select "Apply Now" to obtain the packet.